JeffDeCola/concourse-resource-template/docs/_includes/README.md

 In this example, I will mimic a push/deploy and place a file `put_fetch.json` in the working directory.

+It is important you must recheck version here. **So you must get it.**

 #### PART 3 - Output

 You send **stdout** that will be used in the next step in the pipeline.